JosuGoiko/word2vec_constraints/README.md

 Each line in the constraint file should start with a target word, followed by its corresponding contraints (space delimited).
 The following example shows the English-Basque bilingual synonymy-related constraints for the word moon in WordNet 3.0g:

-moon ilargi ilargi-argi lunation moonlight moonshine ...
+moon ilargi ilargi-argi lunation moonlight moonshine ilargite daydream...

 Usage
 ------